ssvassiliev/Basics_of_Computers/_episodes/03-operating_systems.md

 On the desktop/laptop side of things, Linux usage isn't nearly as widespread.
 Back in the day, the learning curve necessary to use Linux was considerably higher than for the other two OS options.
 This situation has been changing lately.
 Linux distributions put more focus on user-friendliness and it becomes easier to get computers with Linux installed by default.

 ### 19. The most widely used Linux distributions
-There are three families of Linux distributions: RedHat, Debian and openSUSE.Linux distributions share the same operating system and software at their core.
+There are three families of Linux distributions: RedHat, Debian and openSUSE.
+Linux distributions share the same operating system and software at their core.
 It is the package management systems and tools that make the biggest difference between the distributions.
 The package management system is composed of two components: a low level tool for installing individual packages and a front end tool for performing more complex actions such as updating the operating system, installing groups of packages, and satisfying dependencies.

+The lifetime of support is an important consideration when choosing a distribution.
+It is possible to try out the latest technologies and software with cutting edge distributions like Fedora, but the support time is short (13 months for Fedora).
+If you do your work on a computer, it is more practical to use a distribution offering a long support period, such as Ubuntu LTS - 5 years or Rocky Linux - 10 years.

+---> Skip the rest

 #### RedHat-based Linux distributions.
 - [Red Hat Enterprise Linux](https://distrowatch.com/table.php?distribution=redhat).
 A distribution developed for the commercial market.
 The source code is open, but binary distribution is commercial.
 Focused on efficiency, security, and stability.